babashka/sci/doc/fork-state-audit.md

 - a child `defmethod` installed the method in parent;
 - child changes to namespace metadata and atom metadata appeared in parent;
 - a watch installed in child fired for a parent atom mutation;
-- a child-only dynamic binding was visible in a nested parent evaluation;
+- before world-scoped frames, a child-only dynamic binding was visible in a nested parent evaluation;
 - before the conveyor correction, a future launched in child mutated the parent atom realization.